 So we have perfectly got the output.

-In this tutorial, I have discussed 3 effective examples to add and subtract multiple cells in excel.
+In this tutorial, I have discussed 3 effective examples to add and subtract multiple cells in Excel.
 I hope you found this article helpful.
-You can visit our website ExcelDemy to learn more Excel-related content.
 Please, drop comments, suggestions, or queries if you have any in the comment section below.